net-daemon/docs/docs/v2/hass_model/hass_model_generated_service.md

 ## using the generated Services class

 The generated code also contains a class `Services`.
-This class provides access to all the services in Home Assitant.
+This class provides access to all the services in Home Assistant.
 The `Services` class needs an IHaContext in its constructor to access Home Assistant.
 From there, the services are available as methods grouped by their domain.

 Example:
 ```csharp